 - Criteria for measuring achievement and for successful or unsuccessful outcomes.

 - Progress reports to ACCES-VR must be issued at least quarterly during the cognitive remediation program and should be measured by using the neuropsychological evaluation as the base level.
-The reports should focus on the consumer's functional behavior as it relates to the demands and expectations of real life work circumstances.
+The reports should focus on the participant's functional behavior as it relates to the demands and expectations of real life work circumstances.

-- The family and/or significant others should take an active role in the cognitive remediation plan including the development of compensatory techniques and coping strategies for the individual with a disability in order to facilitate progress towards the vocational goal.
+- The family and/or significant others should take an active role in the cognitive remediation plan including the development of compensatory techniques and coping strategies for the individual with a disability to facilitate progress towards the vocational goal.

 - Cognitive remediation services may be purchased from:

 - Qualified individual providers not currently affiliated with a TBI program.

 - Any person providing cognitive remediation services, either as an individual service provider or as a staff member of a comprehensive program, must have:

 - A master's degree in either a human services field (psychology, social work, rehabilitation counseling or a related degree) or education field from a college or university accredited by the New York State Education Department or be supervised by an individual with these educational credentials;